 When the next staking epoch begins, candidates are selected as validators based on the total amount of stake in their pool as well as a random number which provides some variation in the selection process (if there are greater than 19 candidates).

 Delegators are participants who provide additional stake to protect the chain, but are not validators themselves.
 They do not need to run a node, and do not assume responsibility for consensus.
-To delegate, a participant must have both bridged STAKE and xDai, and place at least the minimum amount of delegator stake (see the whitepaper) on a candidate pool.
+To delegate, a participant must have both bridged STAKE and xDai, and place at least the minimum amount of delegator stake (currently 200 STAKE, can be changed through governance) on a candidate pool.
 Delegators can place stake on multiple candidates, move stake from one candidate to another, or withdraw stake from candidates at any time.

 Delegators place stake on candidates they believe will make good validators.
 Once a candidate becomes a validator, the delegator’s stake is activated and may not be withdrawn or removed during the current staking epoch.
 However, active stake can be ordered for withdrawal, and additional stake can be placed on an active validator (within the staking window) in anticipation of the next staking epoch.